BWeng20/jSVG/README.md

 ### Example

 A pretty example for a SVG is the flag of San Marino.
-It uses clipping-regions and other nasty stuff but can be completely converted to Java2D-shapes.
+It uses clipping-regions and other nasty stuff, but can be completely converted to Java2D-shapes.

 The source can be found here: https://upload.wikimedia.org/wikipedia/commons/b/b1/Flag_of_San_Marino.svg